What are free-entry point conversations and how do they affect other open conversations?

 • Charges: Messages are not billed during the 72‑hour window.

-• Effect on other conversations: When free‑entry opens, other open categories close (marketing/utility/authentication/service).
+• Effect on other conversations: When free‑entry opens, other open categories close (marketing/utility/authentication/service).or per 24-hour session.

 Action/State